A Python toolbox for unbiased statistical analysis of fluorescence intermittency of multi-level emitters: Results

 \subsection{FDID diagrams}

-Correlative FDID diagrams that plot correlations between intensity levels and fluorescence lifetime~\cite{Bae2016, Galland2011, Rabouw2013} form a powerful visualization of quantum dot photophysics.
-Essential to the construction of FDID diagrams is that for each detected photon also the delay time to the laser pulse that generated it is known so that decay rates can be fitted even to short segments of a time trace segmented by CPA.

-Finally we discuss the construction of FDID diagrams derived from CPA-analysis, again illustrated by examining simulated data for a quantum dot that switches between two states of distinct intensity and lifetime.
+Correlative diagrams that plot correlations between intensity levels and fluorescence lifetime~\cite{Bae2016, Galland2011, Rabouw2013} form a powerful visualization of quantum dot photophysics.Our toolbox contains code to generate both fluorescence decay rate intensity diagrams (FDIDs), and fluorescence lifetime intensity diagrams (FLIDs).
+The considerations in this section hold equally for FDID and FLID diagrams, although the provided example is for a FDID analysis.
+Essential to the construction of FDID/FLID diagrams is that for each detected photon also the delay time to the laser pulse that generated it is known so that decay rates can be fitted even to short segments of a time trace segmented by CPA.
+Here we discuss the construction of FDID diagrams derived from CPA-analysis, again illustrated by examining simulated data for a quantum dot that switches between two states of distinct intensity and lifetime.
 FDID diagrams are conventionally constructed from time-binned data, where it is interpreted as a simple histogram in which each time-bin contributes a single histogram count to one single intensity-decay rate bin.
 It is not trivial to extend this notion to CPA-segmented data since CPA segments intrinsically have very different time durations instead of having equal width as in conventional time-binning.
 We propose two modifications to the construction of a FDID as a histogram.
 First, instead of representing FDID entries as a single binary entry in just one histogram bin (one time segment contributes one count to a single pixel in a FDID), we propose to incorporate the uncertainty in intensity and decay rate that is associated with each time segment.
 To this end, each segment contributes to the FDID diagram according to a 2D Gaussian function centered at the CPA-segment decay rate and intensity (total counts $C_j$ in segment $j$ divided by segment duration $T_j$), where the width is given by the fit error in the decay rate and the shot noise error in the segment $\sqrt{C_j}/T_j$.
 If one would apply this logic to regular time-binned data, giving each Gaussian contributor the same integrated weight, one obtains a diagram similar to a regular FDID histogram except that the results is smooth and with less dependency on a chosen histogram bin width.
 Instead the feature size in FDID represents the actual uncertainties in intensity and rate.

 As a second modification, we propose to reconsider the \textit{weights} of the Gaussians --- i.e., the \textit{integrated} contribution to each entry in the FDID.
 For time-binned data one assigns each segment equal weight so that equal lengths of time contribute equal weight.
 Since CPA results in segments of unequal length, several choices for constructing FDID diagrams are possible, which to our knowledge have not been discussed in CPA literature.
 Giving equal weight to each CPA fragment will lead to FDID diagrams from those obtained from binned data, since effectively long time segments are then underrepresented compared to short segments.
 This leads to under representation of states with steeper powerlaw distributions in their switching times.
 The direct equivalent to regular FDID-weighting for CPA-segmented data is that a segment of duration $T_i$ has a weight proportional to $T_i$ (henceforth `duration-weighted FDIDs').
 Alternatively one could argue that since \textit{time-averaged} intensity and fluorescence decay traces are rather set by the contribution in emitted photons, one could instead use the total number of photons $C_i$ in each segment as weight (henceforth `count-weighted FDID').